Genivia/ugrep-indexer/README.md

     }

 The prime 61 hash was chosen among many other possible hashing functions using a realistic experimental setup.
-A candidate hashing function is tested by repreatedly searching a randomly-drawn word from a 100MB Wikipedia file that has one, two or three mutated characters.
-The mutation is made to ensure it does not correspond to an actual valid word in the Wikipedia file.
-Then the false positive rate is recorded when a mutated word matches the file.
+A candidate hashing function was tested by repreatedly searching a randomly-drawn word from a 100MB Wikipedia file.
+The word was mutated with one, two or three random letters.
+This mutation is checked to make ensure it does not correspond to an actual valid word in the Wikipedia file.
+Then the false positive rate was recorded whenever a mutated word matches the file.
 A hash function with a minimal false positive rate should be a good candidate overall.

+By using a window of 8 (or shorter depending on the pattern length) the false positive rate is lower compared to standard Bloom filters.
+More specifically, *N²* hash functions are used instead of *N* in a Bloom filter.
+For shorter patterns, *N* is often too small to limit false positives.
+Therefore, *N²* is more effective.
+It also rejects any pattern from a match that has a character anywhere in the first 8 bytes of the pattern does not actually occur anywhere in an indexed file, whereas a standard Bloom filter might have a false positive match.
+Furthermore, the bit addressing used to index the hashes table enables efficient table compression.

 ### Q: What is indexing accuracy?